tiziasan/PHPMasterTemplate/README.md

 - **FOOTER**

-The Footer component it is a component that allows you to add a footer to the page. we created two types of footers:
+The Footer component allows you to add a footer to the page. we created two types of footers:
    - footer it is possible to insert a title, an address, a telephone number, an email, a link to the email, and a         description.
    - footer 2 it is possible to insert a various sections with specific links that lead to the page.